Fire and rescue services

-In usual circumstances, Australian passport holders can get a 90-day tourism visa on arrival.
+In most circumstances, Australian passport holders can get a 90-day tourism visa on arrival.

 Arrange a visa before you travel if you're visiting for:

 Entry and exit conditions can change at short notice.
-Contact the nearest embassy or consulate for details about visas, currency, customs and quarantine rules.
+Contact the nearest high commission, embassy or consulate of Malaysia for details about visas, currency, customs and quarantine rules.